 She is passionate about using research to address real-world problems and using higher education to encourage the personal and intellectual developments of students.
 At Northwestern, she has taught classes for MBAs (fulltime, evening and weekend, MSMS), EMBAs, and Ph.D. students.
 Prior to Northwestern, she also taught undergraduates.

-Professor Qian's work includes extensive analysis of survey data, as well as historical data and a recurring theme in in her research is to understand the difference between short and long run effects, and endogenous responses to economic incentives.
-She is an expert of the Chinese economy.
-Her research has been published in top academic journals and featured in media outlets such as the Wall Street Journal and National Public Radio.
-She is the recipient of numerous prestigious awards, such as the Alfred P. Sloan Fellowship, the Kiel Global Excellence Award and National Science Foundation grants.
-She serves in several editorial positions and has consulted for development agencies such as The World Bank, the Global Development Network and the China Development Bank.
+Her work has been published in top academic journals and featured in media outlets such as the Wall Street Journal and National Public Radio.
+She is a Fellow of the Econometric Society and an Alfred P. Sloan Fellow, as well the recipient of many prestigious awards and grants.
+She serves in several editorial positions and has consulted for agencies such as The World Bank, the Global Development Network and the China Development Bank.

 She regularly attends workshops in development economics, political economy, and is the co-organizer of the economic history seminar.
 She founded China Econ Lab, an independent international organization that promotes rigorous research about the Chinese Economy, and the China Cluster for Northwestern's Global Poverty Research Lab, for which she is co-director.
 She regularly contributes opinion columns for outlets such as Bloomberg or Project Syndicate, appears on news outlets such NPR and CNN, and is working on her first book, which is planned for publication in 2023 with the University of Chicago Press.

 In her spare time, she likes to cook for her family and friends, sail, ski, read, and binge streaming shows.
 She is a fan of Tom Brady, Stefan Edberg, Roger Federer and Elena Ribyakina.